techone --service=erp-integration

 Quality management is a critical component, covering everything from incoming material inspection through in-process checks to final product inspection.
 The ERP system records measurement results, manages non-conformance workflows and generates audit reports for customers.
 Machine maintenance planning (preventive and predictive) minimizes unplanned downtime and extends the lifespan of production equipment.

 For manufacturing companies, we recommend Dynamics 365 Finance & Operations, which covers all the above areas in a single platform.
 Unlike the smaller Business Central, it offers advanced production planning, project manufacturing management and support for multi-level bills of materials.
 The system runs in Azure cloud, so you have access from anywhere without the need to manage your own servers.
+We cover manufacturing ERP selection, key modules and common implementation mistakes in detail in our ERP in manufacturing guide.

 Integrating ERP with E-commerce, CRM and Other Systems